Strict monotonicity of the first $q$-eigenvalue of the fractional $p$-Laplace operator over annuli: Introduction

-The strict Faber-Krahn type inequality gives the strict monotonicity of $\lambda _{p,q}^s(B_R(0)\setminus \overline{B}_r(t e_1))$ for $0\leq t < R-r$, since we can express the translations of $\overline{B}_r(t e_1)$ in $B_R(0)$ as rearrangements by polarization (see Figure~\ref{fig:my_label1} and Proposition~\ref{Pol_Balls}-(iii)).
-We briefly describe the process to prove the strict Faber-Krahn type inequality in Theorem~\ref{Thm-unified}.
-The effect of polarization on the $L^q$ norm and the Gagliardo seminorm (see Proposition~\ref{norm properties}) proves the Faber-Krahn type inequality for $\lambda ^s_{p,q}(\cdot )$.
-To obtain the strict sign, we prove a version of the strong comparison principle involving the first $q$-eigenfunction of~\eqref{Eigen_eqn} and its polarization (see Proposition~\ref{SCP}).
+The strict Faber-Krahn type inequality gives the strict monotonicity of $\lambda _{p,q}^s\left(B_R(0)\setminus \overline{B}_r(t e_1)\right)$ for $0\leq t < R-r$, since we can express the translations of $\overline{B}_r(t e_1)$ in $B_R(0)$ as rearrangements by polarization (see Figure~\ref{fig:my_label1} and Proposition~\ref{Pol_Balls}-(iii)).
+We briefly describe our procedure to prove the strict Faber-Krahn type inequality in Theorem~\ref{Thm-unified}.
+The effect of polarization on the $L^q$-norm and the Gagliardo seminorm (see Proposition~\ref{norm properties}) proves the Faber-Krahn type inequality for $\lambda ^s_{p,q}(\cdot )$.
+To obtain the strict sign, we prove a version of the strong comparison principle involving a Sobolev function and its polarization (see Proposition~\ref{SCP}).
 When $\Omega \neq P_H(\Omega )\neq \sigma _H(\Omega )$ and equality holds in the Faber-Krahn type inequality, we prove a contradiction to the strong comparison principle in $\Omega \cap H$ with the help of two sets $A_H(\Omega )$ and $B_H(\Omega )$ (see Figure~\ref{fig:my_label} or Proposition~\ref{Propo-ball}-(v)).

 The remainder of the paper is organized as follows.
-Section~\ref{Section 2} discusses some essential properties and P\'olya-Szeg\"o type inequality of polarization.
-This section also proves the regularity and strong comparison principle for the solutions of~\eqref{Eigen_eqn}.
+In Section~\ref{Section 2}, we discuss some essential properties and P\'olya-Szeg\"o type inequality of polarization.
+In the same section, we also prove the regularity and strong comparison principle for the solutions of~\eqref{Eigen_eqn}.
 The proofs of our main results are given in Section~\ref{Section 3}.
-At the end of Section~\ref{Section 3}, we give some strict monotonicity results with respect to certain rotations and translations of a \emph{`hole'} in general classes of domains.
+At the end of Section~\ref{Section 3}, we give some strict monotonicity results with respect to certain rotations and translations of a~\emph{`hole'} in general classes of domains.

-\section{Polarization, regularity and strong comparison principle}
+\section{Polarization, regularity, and strong comparison principle}

 In this section, we discuss polarization and some of its properties.
-Also, we prove some regularity results and a strong comparison principle for the solutions of the fractional $p$-Laplace operator.
+Also, we prove some regularity results and a version of the strong comparison principle for the solutions of the fractional $p$-Laplace operator.